Green Smoothie Gourmet

 2. Roll the dough out about ¼ inch thick between the two sheets of parchment paper.

 4. Bake the cookies.
-Sprinkle the cookies with holes with sugar.
+While warm, sprinkle the cookies with center holes with cane sugar.

-5. Once cookies are cooled - about 30 minutes - prepare the filling.
+5. Once cookies are cooled - about 30 minutes - prepare the chocolate filling.

 6. Microwave the chocolate and stir until all chips or chunks are melted.

-7. Add the chocolate to a piping bag and add about 1 tablespoon to the solid cookie.
-Top with the sugared cookies with holes.
+7. Add the chocolate to a piping bag and add about 1 tablespoon to the solid cookie round.
+Top each chocolate-covered round with a cookie with a center cut out and sugar on top.

 Linzer cookies